 The most famous artist to work in the basilica was probably Giotto (ca. 1266-1337).
 This Florentine artist and innovator also worked on the Cappella degli Scrovegni and the Palazzo della Ragione in Padova, but his first work in this city seems to have been executed in the Santo between 1302 and 1303.
 It was probably while working in the basilica that Giotto got into contact with Enrico Scrovegni, the banker who would have the Cappella degli Scrovegni built and who would hire Giotto to execute his famous fresco cycle there between 1303 and 1305.
 The frescoes in the Santo that are attributed to Giotto can be found in the Cappella delle Benedizioni.
 Incidentally, the chapel used to be leased by the Scrovegni family, so it is possible that this chapel is the link between Giotto’s work in the basilica and in the Cappella degli Scrovegni.
 Visitors to the Cappella delle Benedizioni should not expect huge fresco cycles; all that is left of Giotto’s work are eight busts of saints, most of them heavily repainted.
 Giotto and his colleagues also worked on the chapterhouse of the Santo.
 The first fragments of the frescoes that they executed there were rediscovered in 1842 under the plaster covering the walls.
 What remains can be admired here.
 The chapterhouse can be found in the Chiostro della Magnolia, one of the four cloisters adjoining the basilica.

 One of the most important works of art connected to the Santo can be found outside, on the Piazza del Santo.
 It is an equestrian statue of the condottiero Erasmo da Narni (1370-1443) by the Florentine artist Donatello (1386-1466).
-Erasmo was nicknamed Gattamelata, which means something along the lines of ‘honeyed cat’, apparently referring to the fact that he was both sweet and deadly.
+Erasmo was nicknamed Gattamelata, which means something along the lines of ‘Tortoiseshell cat’.
+We do not know how exactly he acquired that nickname.
+It may derive from the name of his mother, Melania Gattelli.
+Another possibility is that in battle he wore a helmet with a crest that resembled a tortoiseshell cat both in shape and in colour.
 Gattamelata served Venice well and after his death in 1443, he was interred in one of the chapels of the Santo.
 Donatello finished his marvellous equestrian statue of the condottiero in 1453.
 The costs were mostly paid by Gattamelata’s widow it seems, although the Republic of Venice may have contributed some money as well.
 Compare Gattamelata’s statue with that of Bartolomeo Colleoni by Andrea del Verrocchio in Venice, and pick your favourite.